A Riemann--Hilbert correspondence for infinity local systems: Iterated Integrals and Holonomy of -graded Connections

 \subsection{Cubes to Simplices}

 Now we want to integrate over simplices rather than cubes, which will involve realizing any simplex as a family of paths with fixed endpoints.
-This construction is described technically in [Chen77],[I] and elsewhere and only outlined here.
-P is the path space functor.
+This construction is essentially due to Adams \cite{MR0090045}.
+It was modified for use in the differentiable setting by Chen, e.g. \cite{MR0454968}, and is described in a detailed manner by Igusa in (arXiv:0912.0249v1).
+We only outline it here, citing the relevant properties.
+Throughout the section $P$ is the path space functor.